gohugoio/hugo/content/en/installation/windows.md

 ### Scoop

-[Scoop] is a free and open source package manager for Windows.
+[Scoop] is a free and open-source package manager for Windows.
 This will install the extended edition of Hugo:

 ```sh
 scoop install hugo-extended